-Occupational Therapy is a health profession that is part of an interdisciplinary team, whose principal function is to contribute on the individual's physical, mental, and social rehabilitation.
-The Occupational Therapy personnel provide services to those individuals whose lives have suffered from physical dysfunction, problems on the development process or in the aging process, from psychological or social problems.
+Occupational Therapy is a health profession that is part of an multi and interdisciplinary team, whose principal function is to contribute on the individual's physical, mental, and social rehabilitation.
+The Occupational Therapy professional provides services to those individuals affected when performing their occupation (daily life activities) and in their life roles because of a physical dysfunction or injury, problems on the development process or in the aging process, or suffering psychological or social problems.

-The Occupational Therapy (OT) professional provides therapeutic intervention programs based on activities with the purpose of promoting, maintaining, and restoring health and well-being in general.
+The Occupational Therapy (OT) professional provides intervention programs centered on the individual and in a holistic way, aimed at promoting, maintaining, and restoring health, well-being, and the participation in life through meaningful and valued occupations by the individual, according to the Framework for the Occupational Therapy Practice.